Miltonly/Streets/Gleave Terrace

 Getting around

-Gleave Terrace sits in the Harrison neighbourhood, a position that makes the GO line the realistic Toronto commute.
-Milton GO Station is a seven-minute drive; the train puts Union under an hour total.
-For those working in Mississauga or Oakville, the 401 ramp at Regional Road 25 is the daily handle, reachable in about seven minutes.
-The street itself is quiet enough that the road network handles the load without through-traffic noise.
-Pearson is a 32-minute drive, which suits frequent flyers.
-The commute to Burlington runs around 20 minutes, making the west end of the GTA accessible without the slog of crossing the city.
+Gleave Terrace sits in Milton's Harrison neighbourhood, a position that makes the GO line the realistic Toronto commute.
+A seven-minute drive to Milton GO Station puts Union Station under 70 minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is a seven-minute reach, with the drive running around 22 minutes.
+Pearson is about half an hour by car.
+The street itself is quiet, a terrace that sees little through-traffic, so the road network handles the load without the noise of a busier corridor.

 Schools and catchment

-Public elementary catchment draws to Chris Hadfield PS and Irma Coulson PS, both a five-minute drive from Gleave Terrace.
-Catholic elementary students attend Guardian Angels Catholic ES, about seven minutes away.
-For secondary, public students go to Elsie MacGill Secondary School, a six-minute drive; Catholic secondary is Bishop P.F.
-Reding Catholic SS, also seven minutes.
-The proximity to multiple elementary options gives families flexibility depending on program fit.
-The schools are clustered within a short radius, which keeps drop-off and pickup routines contained to a small area.
+Public elementary catchment draws to Chris Hadfield Public School and Irma Coulson Public School, both a five-minute drive from Gleave Terrace.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, also about seven minutes away.
+For secondary, public students go to Elsie MacGill Secondary School, a six-minute drive, while Catholic secondary students have Bishop P.F.
+Reding Catholic Secondary School within seven minutes.
+The range of nearby schools gives families options depending on board preference and program fit.

 Who this street suits